galacean/galacean.github.io/docs/camera.md

 ![image.png](https://gw.alipayobjects.com/mdn/rms_d27172/afts/img/A*KEuGSqX-vXsAAAAAAAAAAAAAARQnAQ)

 As shown in the figure above, there are top, bottom, left and right.
-Oasis has made some simplifications to the orthogonal properties, which is more in line with the developer’s usage habits.
+Galacean has made some simplifications to the orthogonal properties, which is more in line with the developer’s usage habits.
 Only [orthographicSize](${api}core/Camera#orthographicSize)(orthogonal Half the size of the camera in mode).
 The following is the relationship between each attribute and [orthographicSize](${api}core/Camera#orthographicSize).

 - `top = orthographicSize`
 - `bottom = -orthographicSize`